Pronto (later named Modeler)

 Connect: progressive disclosure for complex setup

 The solution was progressive disclosure.
-We designed a flow where users picked their connection type, named the connection, entered core credentials, and selected the specific tables and columns they wanted to pull.
-Advanced options (like language defaults, scheduling parameters, and lower-level configuration) lived in a collapsible "Advanced" area that stayed out of the way until someone needed it.
-We also built in an inline connection-test that validated credentials before users committed to the rest of the setup, cutting down on the most common early-stage error.
+Users picked their connection type, named the connection, entered the core credentials specific to that connection type, and then selected the specific tables and columns they wanted to pull.
+Less common configurations, the ones that only power users or super admins would typically know they needed, lived in a collapsible "Advanced" area that stayed out of the way until someone needed it.
+This kept the primary flow approachable for typical users without limiting what was possible for technical ones.
+Some connections, that had support for it, included a "Test Connection" button that validated the inputs before users committed to the rest of the setup.

 Two design choices shaped Prep:

 A column-first selection model.
-Users clicked on a column in the data table, and relevant transform tools surfaced in a side panel with clear icons for each operation.
-This kept the interaction direct: you touch the thing you want to change, then you choose what to do with it.
+Users started by choosing one of the connections they'd already established in Connect from a side panel, then drilled into a specific table from that connection.
+The selected table's columns and rows displayed in the main area of the screen.
+From there, users could select one or more columns and apply transforms to them.
+Relevant transform tools surfaced in a side panel with clear icons for each operation, so the interaction stayed direct: pick the columns you want to change, then pick what to do with them.
 No hunting through menus.

 Among the transforms I designed directly were null handling, ignore, filter, and merge.
 Each one needed its own interaction model to feel appropriate to what it did.